 The onset of effects is rapid and often occurs within a few minutes of taking the drug, though taking it orally results in a slightly slower onset of effects.
-Ketamine may cause unwanted side effects such as: agitation, depression, cognitive difficulties, unconsciousness, and amnesia.
+Flashbacks have been reported several weeks after ketamine is used.
+Ketamine may also cause agitation, depression, cognitive difficulties, unconsciousness, and amnesia.